simonborer/a11y-2020/content/posts/the-1st-week.md

 </section>
 <section>
     <p>The goal of accessibility is to provide all people with the same information.
 If an image provides no (or redundant) information, then there doesn't need to be a text alternative to that image.</p>
     <p>What do I mean by redundant?
-The World Wide Web Consortium provides us with a <a href="https://www.w3.org/WAI/tutorials/images/decision-tree/" target="_blank">very handy decision-tree about what to include in your alt text<span class="show-for-sr"> Opens in a new window</span></a>.</p><p class="post-only">If you read through this (and it's a great thing to bookmark), you'll notice that most images don't need alternative text, <em>provided that the meaning is conveyed in real text nearby</em>.</p>
+The World Wide Web Consortium provides us with a <a href="https://www.w3.org/WAI/tutorials/images/decision-tree/" target="_blank" rel="noreferrer">very handy decision-tree about what to include in your alt text<span class="show-for-sr"> Opens in a new window</span></a>.</p><p class="post-only">If you read through this (and it's a great thing to bookmark), you'll notice that most images don't need alternative text, <em>provided that the meaning is conveyed in real text nearby</em>.</p>
 </section>
 <section>
     <hr class="post-only"><p>To sum up, <strong>accessibility is making meaning available</strong>.</p>